linonetwo/fragmented-regex/README.md

 - Allow refactor of literals and regex groups
 - Handle obstacle that blocks parsing
-- Generate example for visual debugging
+- Generate example for visual debugging and snapshot testing (for regression)
 - Tells why it doesn't match
 - Parser looks like an example that it will match